Making It Last!

 - Watch your mouth.
 Words cannot be withdrawn.
 In relationships, words and expressions are stored away and never forgotten.
 You can think what you want, but don’t say it, unless you don’t care how it’s interpreted.
 If you must say what you feel and it’s ugly, be prepared to sever the tie.
 If you wish to call a spade a spade, be prepared to dig in another garden.
 Words are more hurtful than actions.
 With actions, one can continue to guess or speculate.
 With words, there is no room for doubt.
 Lesson: Gauge the atmosphere in your relationship and wait for the proper time to say what needs to be said, but use good words.

 - Be what you want.
 In a relationship, no one appreciates a person who gives criticism instead of praise.
-The ideal is to have someone whom you can relax and be yourself with.
+The ideal is to have someone with whom you can relax and be yourself.
 A person you can speak your heart to.
 Not someone who monitors your speech and actions for academic or etiquette merit.
-Encourage, build up and listen intently to your partner and if the physical attraction is there, they won’t be leaving.
+Encourage, build up, and listen intently to your partner and if the physical attraction is there, they won’t be leaving.
 Lesson: If you use wisdom, you can get out of a relationship what you put in.

 - Never envy someone else’s relationship.
 Learn to accept who you are and/or who you’re with, and concentrate on making that situation the best it can be, until you don’t want it anymore.
 Never compare the present with the past.
 If it were so great, you’d still be there.
 Lesson: Never envy that which you can’t see up close.

 - Learn to forgive as you would want to be forgiven.
 You cannot hold a grudge or smolder forever when you’ve been hurt or disappointed in a relationship.
-Grudge holding affects the quality of your life.
-Forgiveness to a relationship is as soil is to a flower.
+Grudge-holding affects the quality of your life.
+Forgiveness to a relationship is as the soil is to a flower.
 Lesson: First forgive, then forget.
 You can’t do one without the other.

 - Life is not always fair.
 Don’t expect equality in relationships.
 Things are not equal.
 Someone is going to give more and it may be you.
 Accept it and learn to live with it.
 Never keep score.
-Sometimes it evens out, most times it doesn’t.
+Sometimes it evens out, but most times it doesn’t.
 Only keep track of major imbalances and then act accordingly.
-Lesson:.
-There are no such things as 50/50 relationships.
-It is all give and take.
+Lesson: There are no such things as 50/50 relationships.
+It is all given and take.